 All waterways lead to Milan!

-Euromapping is organising with its Italian partners, under the auspices of the development agency Navigli Lombardi, the pre- and post-conference tours built around the 27th World Canals Conference (WCC) in Milan (September 1-4).
+Euromapping is organising with its Italian partners, and in collaboration with the development agency Navigli Lombardi, the pre- and post-conference tours built around the 27th World Canals Conference (WCC) in Milan (September 1-4).
 See the outline programmes for these tours in our shop (pre-conference and post-conference).
-Early booking is recommended.

 The Conference offers a unique opportunity to meet key players in a wide range of developments on canals and rivers, from the smallest canals in historic city centres to high-capacity waterways needed for Europe to maintain her industries and survive world competition.